krisrak/appframework-templates/README.md

 TabView App
 -
-This template can be used for simple tab view application that has tabs at the bottom to switch views, for creating applications similar to Phone app, Facebook App or Instagram app.
+This template can be used for simple tab view application that has tabs at the bottom to switch views, this template can be used for creating applications similar to __Phone app__, __Facebook app__ or __Instagram app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-TabViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-TabViewApp.html)